 - Best for businesses processing $5,000 monthly or more

-Payline doesn’t openly disclose this on its website, but with both the Spark and Surge plans, you need to generate a minimum of $25 in processing fees.
+Payline doesn’t openly disclose this on its website, but with both the Start and Surge plans, you need to generate a minimum of $25 in processing fees.
 However, if you ask an account rep, they’ll tell you about this.
 Very roughly speaking, that means you need to make about $1,000 per month in card transactions.

 However, precisely how much you need to process depends on the plan as well as your average ticket size — and that’s because unlike Square or PayPal Here, Payline charges a percentage plus a per-transaction fee.

 Apart from the monthly fee, if you opt for that, and the required $25 minimum, there aren’t any other regular costs.
 No PCI compliance fees, no statement fees, nothing like that.
 If you don’t meet your $25 minimum, Payline will only charge you the difference (so if you generate $17.85 in fees in a month, Payline will bill you another $7.15).
 Plus, you’ll pay $35 per chargeback — which you shouldn’t have to deal with very often if you don’t sell online.

 And again, this is an actual merchant account, not a third-party setup.
 You’re going to get the same stability as another merchant account, but without having to process $5K or $10K per month.
 It sounds almost too good to be true — but Payline has the reputation to back it up.

 Contract Length and Early Termination:

 When you sign up for a Mobile plan, you’ll get the same terms as you would get with any other Payline agreement: a month to month contract, no early termination fees, no account fees.

 If you do want to cancel your account, all you have to do is give Payline a call and they’ll take care of it.